 What happens after I file my application?

-The Violent Crime Victim Compensation program staff will review the application to determine the extent of the loss.
+The Violent Crime Victim Compensation program staff will review the application to determine eligibility.
 If additional information is needed, you will receive a written explanation of what is needed.
-Results of staff investigations and the decision regarding financial assistance will be sent to applicants by mail.
+Results of staff investigations and the decision regarding financial assistance will be sent to applicants by mail or if appropriate through electronic correspondance.

 When will I receive payment?